Rhetos/AspNetFormsAuth/Readme.md

 # AspNetFormsAuth

 AspNetFormsAuth is a plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
-It provides an implementation of **ASP.NET forms authentication** to Rhetos server applications.
+It provides an implementation of **ASP.NET Core Identity authentication** to Rhetos server applications.

 The authentication is implemented using Microsoft's *WebMatrix SimpleMembershipProvider*, with recommended security best practices such as password salting and hashing.